Fonds MS-2-20 - George Vibert Douglas fonds

 Biographical history

 George Vibert Douglas was a Canadian geologist and educator.
-Born in Montreal on July 2, 1892, he was educated in British private schools, graduated from McGill with a B.Sc. and M.Sc. in 1920 and 1921, respectively, and pursued doctoral studies at Harvard University.
-He married Olga Margaret Chrichton, with whom he had four children.
+Born in Montreal on July 2, 1892, he was educated in British private schools, graduated from McGill with a BSc (1920) and MSc (1921) and pursued doctoral studies at Harvard University.
+He was married to Olga Margaret Chrichton, with whom he had four children.

-In the First World War, Douglas fought as a captain with the British Army, serving with the 17th Northumberland Fusiliers from 1915 to 1919 in Flanders and France.
+Douglas was a captain with the British Army in World War One, serving with the 17th Northumberland Fusiliers from 1915-1919 in Flanders and France.
 He received the Military Cross for his efforts.
-From 1921 to 1922, he worked as a geologist on a Shackleton-Rowett Antarctic expedition and subsequently spent a year at Cambridge working on the materials he had collected.
-In 1923, Douglas began a Ph.D. at Harvard, where he also lectured in geology.
-He ended the program prematurely to become Chief Geologist at the Spanish company Rio Tinto in 1926.
-From 1930 to 1931, Douglas was a member of the exploration of the Rhodesia-Congo Border Concession.
+From 192-1922 he worked as a geologist on a Shackleton-Rowett Antarctic expedition and subsequently spent a year at Cambridge.
+In 1923 he began a PhD at Harvard, where he also lectured in geology.
+He ended his studies prematurely in 1926 to become chief geologist at the Spanish company Rio Tinto.
+From 1930-1931 he was a member of the exploration of the Rhodesia-Congo Border Concession.

-Douglas came to Dalhousie in the early 1930s.
-He was the university’s first Carnegie Professor of Geology, serving as Head of Geology from 1932 to 1957.
-He was an active member of the Dalhousie community, helping to establish both the Dalhousie Art Gallery and a university student employment centre to assist students seeking work in mining and related fields.
-He led Dalhousie expeditions to Labrador in 1946 and 1947 and served as the Provincial Geologist.
+Douglas came to Dalhousie in the early 1930s and was appointed the first Carnegie Professor of Geology, also serving as Head of Geology from 1932-1957.
+He was an active member of the university community, helping to establish both the Dalhousie Art Gallery and a student employment centre to assist students seeking work in mining and related fields.
+He led Dalhousie expeditions to Labrador in 1946 and 1947 and served as Nova Scotia's Provincial Geologist.
 Douglas retired from Dalhousie in 1957 and died October 8, 1958.
-The department established the Douglas Prize in Geology in his honour.
+The Douglas Prize in Geology was established in his honour.

 Custodial history

-The materials were accessioned by Dalhousie University Archives in 1970.
-The custodial history is unknown.
+Records were accessioned by Dalhousie University Archives in 1970.
+Custodial history is unknown.

 Scope and content